eepheanyee/Visualisation-and-Communication/README.md

 # Visualisation-and-Communication
-A guide and different visuals using matplotlib and seaborn
+Visualisation and presentation using jupyter notebook and python libraries

 # Loan Data Exploration